-There is a bus stop (the number 6 service from the centre of Bath) on Solsbury Way, which is a three minute walk to the Reserve.
-There is no parking on Charlcombe Way and if visiting the Reserve by car, visitors will need to park on Solsbury Way.
+There is a bus stop (the number 6 service from the centre of Bath) on Solsbury Way, which is a three minute walk to the reserve.
+You can park bikes at the entrance to the reserve and they can be locked to the railings.

 As nature-loving volunteers, we're passionate about find out more about the flora and fauna in the reserve.
 In our first couple of years in the reserve, we want to find out as much as possible about its wildlife through a combination of citizen science and ecological surveys.